SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 aids (binoculars, cameras, etc.).
 Commonly, a character with this Special Ability will only be spotted out of the corner of the eye.
-This adds 1 to the character’s dodge, sneak, and hide totals, as well as +1 to all default search, investigation, and attack diﬃculties against the character that the blurring character is not actively trying to defeat.
+This adds 1 to the character’s dodge, sneak, and hide totals, as well as +1 to all default search, investigation, and attack difficulties against the character that the blurring character is not actively trying to defeat.
 (These modiﬁers

 32

 are per rank in this Special Ability.)
 On the character’s turn, she may automatically become blurry, without taking an action, and remain so until she chooses otherwise.
-Blurring also makes it diﬃcult for the character to hold a conversation with others.
+Blurring also makes it difficult for the character to hold a conversation with others.

 Combat Sense (3)